DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON https://guides.rubyonrails.org.

 Security releases are cut from the last security release branch/tag.
 Otherwise there could be breaking changes in the security release.
 A security release should only contain the changes needed to ensure the app is secure so that it's easier for applications to remain upgraded.

-When a release series is no longer supported, it's your own responsibility to deal with bugs and security issues.
+When a release series reaches its end-of-life, it's your own responsibility to deal with bugs and security issues.
 We may provide backports of the fixes and merge them, however there will be no new versions released.
 We recommend to point your application at the stable branch using Git.
 If you are not comfortable maintaining your own versions, you should upgrade to a supported version.

 npm Packages